-Seymour College offers two certification pathways in Years 11 and 12.
+Seymour College offers two certification pathways in Years 11 & 12.

 Students can also undertake Vocational Education and Training (VET) options to augment their studies.

-The Senior School has a proud record of achievement, with the majority of students continuing to tertiary study, and outstanding academic results.
+The Senior School has a proud record of achievement, with the majority of students receiving outstanding academic results and continuing to tertiary study.